crystaldb/autodba/README.md

 This is an early release of AutoDBA's observability features.
 We are committed to supporting PostgreSQL in all environments and popular major versions.
-However, the following *temporary limitations* are presently in place:
+However, the following temporary limitations are presently in place:

-- Only compatible with PostgreSQL version 16.
+- Only compatible with PostgreSQL version 14 through 16.
-- Only works with AWS RDS PostgreSQL.
+- Only works with Google Cloud SQL and AWS RDS PostgreSQL.

 ## 🚀 Installation